 Obviously, it is easier for the magician to discreetly operate it without being noticed by the audience.

 From this video clip, I can see magician Martin The Conjurer slides the secret release lever very quickly at 2:17, before he pulls down the big lever.

 It is near to the right side of the participant’s face.

 This is the hidden release lever of his prop captured from the video at 2:03.

-This is another Martin The Conjuring act, where he secretly operates the hidden lever at 3:02.
+Here is another Martin The Conjuring act, where he secretly operates the hidden lever at 3:02 with his right hand.

-This is another Audience Acupuncture act which you can see the man manipulating the hidden release lever at 1:16-1:18.
+This is another Audience Acupuncture act which you can see the man manipulating the hidden release lever/switch at 1:16-1:18.

 This is the caught-in-the-act scene taken from the video.

 Note: If the release lever mechanism does not function properly, the participant lying on the platform could be hurt by the sharp spikes.

 I have seen a performance in YouTube, where Audience Acupuncture prop is malfunctioned, and the lady lying on the platform is slightly pricked by the spikes.